Do the Meringue-ey and the Cha-Cha with the Daring Bakers!

 51phc2f1n6l__aa240_.jpg

-My Gran always served her lemon pie with lemon flavoured whipped cream and I must confess-I prefer it that way to a meringue topped version.
+My Gran always served her lemon pie with lemon flavored whipped cream and I must confess-I prefer it that way to a meringue topped version.

 I hope you give this recipe a try and also check out the hundreds of other Daring Bakers and their creations posted today from all over the world.
 I made these yesterday after a batch of Red Beans and Rice (I’ll post that later) and we were dancing all over the kitchen chachacha!